Throughout our lives, we all come in contact with at least one person who we consider nasty, unkind or deliberately malicious.

 The truth is that anger is like a drug because not only does it give us a false sense of being “better,” “nicer,” “more correct” and “justified” in our righteous indignation, but it also keeps up the illusion of separation between us and the world (or in other words, it solidifies our egos).
 This can be one of the greatest hindrances of looking behind the veil of mean behavior: our refusal to let go of our anger.

-Once we are ready to release our anger and once we are willing to let go of the benefits it brings us, we can then learn to truly understand “why are people abusive?”
+Once we are ready to release our anger and once we are willing to let go of the benefits it brings us, we can then learn to truly understand “why are people malicious?”
 And the benefits of genuinely understanding why are endless.

 Learning to Look Behind the Veil of Mean Behavior